amandaguglieri/hackinglife/docs/dig.md

 dig ns example.com @$ip
 # -ns: other name servers are known in NS record
 #  `@` character specifies the DNS server we want to query.
+# here, $ip refers to ip of DNS server

 # View all available records
 dig any example.com @$ip
+ # here, $ip refers to ip of DNS server.
+The more recent RFC8482 specified that `ANY` DNS requests be abolished.
+Therefore, we may not receive a response to our `ANY` request from the DNS server.

 # Display version. query a DNS server's version using a class CHAOS query and type TXT.
 However, this entry must exist on the DNS server.
 dig CH TXT version.bind $ip

+# Querying: PTR Records for an IP Address
+dig -x $ip @1.1.1.1

+# Querying: TXT Records
+dig txt example.com @$ip

+# Querying: MX Records
+dig mx example.com @1.1.1.1
 ```